PhpGt/StyleGuide/directories-files-namespaces/path-mapping.md

 # Path mapping

-## Directories and files must either be namespace-mapped or web-mapped.
+## Directories and files must either be namespace-mapped or web-mapped

 The pathnames throughout a project must be obvious by either mapping directly to a class's namespace, or relate to a requested URL.